j-beniwal/linuxBasicsLF/03LinuxBasicsAndSystemStartup/readme.md

 ### More About the Filesystem Hierarchy Standard ###

 All Linux filesystem names are case-sensitive, so /boot, /Boot, and /BOOT represent three different directories (or folders).
 Many distributions distinguish between core utilities needed for proper system operation and other programs, and place the latter in directories under /usr (think user).
-To get a sense for how the other programs are organized, find the /usr directory in the diagram from the previous page and compare the subdirectories with those that exist directly under the system root directory (/).
+To get a sense for how the other programs are organized, find the /usr directory in the diagram from the previous page and compare the sub directories with those that exist directly under the system root directory (/).

 ![imate](https://courses.edx.org/assets/courseware/v1/65256a6c88506b6e45744b97b8875775/asset-v1:LinuxFoundationX+LFS101x+2T2021+type@asset+block/fstree1.png)